-CDR refers to techniques that remove CO₂ from the atmosphere and store it.
-In order for this collected CO₂ to be effectively removed from the cycle, permanent storage facilities, also known as carbon sinks, must be found.
-So far, neither economically profitable nor ecologically sustainable technologies have been found, although this would be indispensable for meeting the 1.5° target.
+CDR describes techniques that remove CO₂ from the atmosphere and store it.
+If the CO₂ collected is to be effectively and permanently removed from circulation, permanent storage options, know as carbon sinks, need to be found.
+So far, neither economically viable nor ecologically sustainable techniques have been found, although these would be essential in order to meet the 1.5 °C target.

-CO₂ sequestration (CCS) also refers to the permanent storage of CO₂, but with these technologies it is not filtered from the atmosphere but directly from the exhaust gases of power plants or industrial processes and stored on site.
-However,hese technologies are also viewed critically with regard to sustainability and profitability.
+While CO₂ is also permanently stored via CO₂ sequestration (CCS), it is not filtered from the atmosphere but taken directly from the exhaust gases of power plants or industrial processes and stored on site.
+These techniques are, however, also view critically in terms of sustainability and profitability.

 Sources: IPCC 2018 Special Report 15; Mark Jacobsen (Energy and Environmental Science 2, 2009)